Analysis of singularities of area minimizing currents, Part I: planar frequency, branch points of rapid decay, and weak locally uniform approximation: Introduction

-Here and in \cite{KrumWicb}, \cite{KrumWicc} we develop a new approach to the analysis of interior singularities of locally area minimising rectifiable currents of codimension $\geq 2$.
-In this approach, rather than using a tangent cone criterion to initially classify singularities as branch points or non branch points, the first step (accomplished in the present article) is to establish a more effective way to decompose the singular set into two disjoint pieces.
-In Almgren's work, substantial complications arise in the analysis of the branch set from the lack of an estimate at branch points giving decay of the current towards a unique tangent plane.
-In view of this, it is natural to consider decomposing the singular set (more precisely, singularities with a fixed density) as the disjoint union of a set ${\mathcal B}$ of branch points $Z$ where the scaled current $\eta_{Z, \rho \, \#} \, T$ \emph{decays rapidly} to a unique tangent plane (in the $L^{2}$ sense) as $\rho \to 0$, and the complementary set ${\mathcal S}.$ It turns out that this is in fact a considerably more useful way to proceed, as $T$ can be shown to satisfy a certain local uniform approximation-by-non-planar-cones property at each point in ${\mathcal S}$ and each sufficiently small scale; this property, once established, lends itself well not only to the task of bounding the size of ${\mathcal S}$ with very little effort, but also to performing an asymptotic analysis of the current at generic (i.e.\ ${\mathcal H}^{n-2}$ a.e.) points in ${\mathcal S}$.
-For the set ${\mathcal B}$ on the other hand, the fact that there is a unique tangent plane at each of its points together with a (locally uniform) decay estimate serves as an extremely helpful starting point for bounding its dimension more efficiently; moreover, and perhaps more importantly, this fact provides a crucial basis for further asymptotic analysis of the current at points along ${\mathcal B}$.
+In view of these considerations, it is natural to consider decomposing the singular set---specifically, singularities with a fixed (integer) density $q$---as the disjoint union of a set ${\mathcal B}_{q}$ of branch points $Z$ where the scaled current $\eta_{Z, \rho \, \#} \, T$ \emph{decays rapidly} (in the $L^{2}$ sense) to a unique tangent plane as $\rho \to 0$, and the complementary set ${\mathcal S}_{q}.$ It turns out that this is a considerably more effective way to proceed; once the rapid-decay requirement for ${\mathcal B}_{q}$ is chosen correctly, $T$ can be shown to satisfy a certain locally uniform weak approximation-by-non-planar-cones property at each point in ${\mathcal S}_{q}$ and each sufficiently small scale.
+This property lends itself well not only to bounding the size of ${\mathcal S}_{q}$ with very little effort---via essentially the same method as Almgren's argument for the set of non-branch-points---but also to performing an asymptotic analysis of the current at generic (i.e., ${\mathcal H}^{n-2}$ a.e.) points in ${\mathcal S}_{q}$.
+For ${\mathcal B}_{q}$, the existence of a unique tangent plane at each point, together with the accompanying \emph{locally uniform} decay estimate built into its definition, offers two key advantages: it enables a more direct argument for efficient dimension control and provides a crucial foundation for {higher-order asymptotic analysis of the current at typical (i.e., ${\mathcal H}^{n-2}$-almost all)\ branch points.